 Controlling your heating system with a thermostat provides greater energy-efficiency and temperature accuracy for your home but according to research, a lot of us are making some costly errors when it comes to using one.
 In this article, we’ll look at the most common mistakes that people make when using their thermostat and how you can avoid them to keep your heating bill as low as possible whilst staying cosy and warm throughout the cooler months.

 1. SETTING THE WRONG TEMPERATURE

-Unfortunately, basic central heating systems don’t allow control of individual room temperatures and all too often there is only a single thermostat located in the hallway, making it more difficult to balance the temperatures at home.
-However, a simple tip can help here: Turn on the heating and set the radiator valve in your living room to a comfortable level.
-Then set the valves in the remaining rooms that you are using one level lower.
+Setting the right temperature on your thermostat is key to feeling comfortable at home.
+However, a lot of people tend to overheat their homes, leading to wasted energy and restless, stuffy nights.
+Unlike underfloor heating thermostats, basic central heating systems don’t allow control of individual room temperatures and all too often there is only a single thermostat located in the hallway, making it more difficult to balance the temperatures of your home.
+However, a simple tip can help: turn on the heating and set the radiator valve in the room you are in to a comfortable level, then set the valves in the remaining rooms that you are using one level lower.
 Unused rooms should have their doors closed and radiators set to the lowest level.

 2. TURNING UP THE THERMOSTAT TO HEAT THE ROOMS MORE QUICKLY